RUGSoftEng/2018-Hestia-Web-Frontend/docs/legal/footer.md

-This will be the footer, probably of the format "copyright Rugged Software / Hestia (current year)"
+This will be the footer, probably of the format "Copyright © Rugged Software / Hestia (current year)", along with whatever contact information we want to include.
+If we use google analytics, we have to have a privacy policy